HIPAA Gap Analysis

 Pharmacies

-Access governance around medication workflows and integration-heavy environments.
+Access controls around medication workflows and systems with many integrations.

 Business Associates

-Contract-driven evidence standards and faster remediation expectations from clients.
+Contract-driven evidence standards and faster fix expectations from clients.

 Telehealth Providers